 - Spelling Errors and Poor Grammar

-One of the most common mistakes people make is incorrect spelling.
+One of the most common mistakes people make is spelling their words incorrectly.
 When writing, it is a simple matter of using the spell checker function to find and correct most spelling errors.
-Proper sentence structure is vital, this is one of the first chances you have to demonstrate your education and the care you exercise when you complete a task.
-Considering you are able to spell check and look up words in online dictionaries, there is no reason to have spelling errors and employers know this.
+Proper sentence structure is vital.
+Here is one of the first chances you have to demonstrate your level of education and the care you exercise when you complete a task.
+Considering you can use a spell check function, and look up words in an online dictionary, there is no reason to have spelling errors, and employers know this.
 Proofread, then proofread again, have others proofread it as well.

 - No Personal Information

 It is not necessary to enter your personal information.
-It begins to put the employer in an awkward position due to anti-discrimination laws and such.
-When you tell them your age, gender and race you are giving them information they do not need.
-Adding unnecessary details about yourself just increases the length of your page.
-You are meant to be hired based upon your abilities and qualifications, not personal details.
-The hiring manager will need to waste precious time reading this irrelevant information that could be spent on the important facts.
+It begins to put the employer in an awkward position because of anti-discrimination laws.
+When you tell them your age, gender, and race, you are giving them the information they are not entitled to have.
+Adding unnecessary details about yourself only increases the length of your page.
+You are supposed to be hired based upon your abilities and qualifications, not personal your details.
+The hiring manager will need to waste precious time reading this irrelevant information, time that could be better spent reading important facts.

 - Missing Cover Letter